j-ar7/spotify-song-popularity-prediction/README.md

 ## Model Performance

-Several regression models were trained to predict song popularity, with the **Random Forest Regressor** (`n_estimators=60`) selected as the final model due to its superior predictive accuracy.
+Several regression models were trained to predict song popularity, with the **Random Forest Regressor** (`n_estimators=60`) selected as the final model due to its better accuracy.
 - **RMSE**: 9.16
 - **R-squared (R²)**: 0.75